 Advanced CRMs with predictive analytics will also be able to tell you what your projected revenue will be for the coming quarter, year, etc. based on current conversions, lead/deal conversion patterns, and the quality and scoring of leads in the current pipeline.

-With all this CRM data in hand and the actionable business insights that can be built from it, you’re well equipped to take the right steps towards small business growth.
+With all this CRM data in hand and the actionable business insights that can be built from it, you’re well equipped to take the right steps towards growing business growth.
 Making business decisions to do with revenue targets, resource allocation, resource planning, sales process planning not only becomes easier but data-driven and more likely to succeed.